sudara/alonetone/app/views/pages/help.html.md

 No prob.
 Email us at support@alonetone.com **from your old email account** and tell us what your new email should be.

-## I forgot the email address I used to sign up!
+## I forgot the email address / don't have access to the email I used to sign up!

-Hit us up at support@alonetone.com with some guesses of which email it might be and your login name.
+Hit us up at support@alonetone.com with some guesses of which email it might be, your login name, and as much context as you can provide.